BinaryMuse/fluxxor/site/contents/documentation/flux-mixin.md

 Fluxbox.FluxMixin
 =================

-`Fluxbox.FluxMixin` is a simple React mixin that assists with making a [`Flux`](/documentation/flux.html) instance available to a component hierarchy.
-Simply pass an instance of `Flux` as a property named `flux` and mix in the mixin and any descendants of the component that declare `flux` in their `contextTypes` will automatically receive the flux instance on `this.context.flux`.
+`Fluxbox.FluxMixin` and `Fluxbox.FluxChildMixin` is a pair of simple React mixins that assists with making a [`Flux`](/documentation/flux.html) instance available to a component hierarchy.
+Pass an instance of `Flux` as a property named `flux` and mix in `FluxMixin` to a top level component, and mix in `FluxChildMixin` to any child components, and the `Flux` object will be available as `this.getFlux()` in a component using either mixin.

 Keep in mind that implicitly passing data through context can make it more difficult to reason about things like `shouldComponentUpdate`.
 Ideally, an instance of `Flux` on the context of a child component should only be used to dispatch actions, and *not* to read data from the stores—read data from the stores at the top-level component and pass the data through props as necessary.